ddev/ddev.com/README.md

 Any redirect can be added to ddev.com by editing `public/_redirects`.
 This can be useful to provide short redirects in a variety of contexts.
 Redirects can be to local URLs or to DDEV docs, for example.

+* Most redirects should be listed as `301` for a permanent redirect.
+* Short links can be prefixed with `/s` to imply their nature.
+For example, `/s/port-conflict`

 ## Build & Deployment

 For the site to exist at `ddev.com`, it needs to be built and hosted somewhere.
 Cloudflare Pages responds to commits in order to build and deploy the site.